Layla El: Personal life

 El resides in Phoenix, Arizona, having previously lived in London, England, Miami, Florida, and Los Angeles, California.
-She announced her engagement to professional wrestler Richard Young on 28 July 2015, and the two were married on 27 November 2015.

 El's mother died in August 2008, at the age of 48, of breast cancer, after suffering from it three times in two decades.
 In October 2012, El appeared in a commercial from the WWE and Susan G. Komen for the Cure to promote awareness for finding a cure for breast cancer.
 She incorporated infinity symbols on her wrestling attire as a tribute to her mother.

+El was married to American football player and professional wrestler Richard Young, known as Ricky Ortiz, in November 2015, but the two split in 2024, and divorced in 2025 when a fan asked about the status of the two via an Instagram comment.
+Layla herself has stated this as well on a podcast.
+During an interview with Chris Van Vliet in June 2026, El revealed that she gave birth to a daughter in 2022.